 The EU law on food information to consumers (Regulation No. 1169/2011) entered into force on December 13, 2014.
-The regulation mandates the declaration of certain product information for all pre-packaged food and drinks marketed in the EU.
-For detailed information on EU-harmonized labeling legislation, please consult the EU 27 FAIRS Report as well as the FAS/USEU and the EC website on labeling.
+The regulation mandates the declaration of certain product information for all prepackaged food and drinks marketed in the EU.
+For detailed information on EU-harmonized labeling legislation, please consult the EU 27 FAIRS Report as well as the FAS/USEU and the EC website on labelling.
 On packaging of food to be placed on the market, labeling must appear in Hungarian, in an easily legible, understandable, and clear manner.
 Imported packaged food may contain a foreign language label, but a stick-on label in Hungarian must be put on the top of the original one to meet Hungarian labeling requirements.
 The additional labeling must be made by the producer, exporter, importer, or the distributor prior to retail sale.
 The labeling and the presentation of food must not mislead the consumer.
-These rules and the relevant provisions must be applied to all of foodstuffs destined for the final consumer, including samples size products and institutional packed product.
+These rules and the relevant provisions must be applied to all kinds of foodstuffs destined for the final consumer.